opendatacube/odc-tools/docs/db-core-interface.md

     is not cool)
 - Incomplete lineage access API
   - Can get parents but not children
+  - Can not store lineage information for "external datasets"
+  - Can not just reference existing lineage dataset, have to include entire metadata document of the lineage dataset
 - Way too immutable
   - Limited ability to change indexed data in place
   - No mechanisms to delete/rename products/metadata definitions